jmonlong/manu-vggafannot/manuscript.md

 `vg annotate` can annotate ~4M gene annotations in ~16 mins, and ~5.5M repeats from RepeatMasker in ~9 mins on a single-threaded machine.
 Finally, these rich annotations can then be quickly queried with `vg` and visualized using existing tools like the sequenceTubeMap or Bandage.

-We also matched and annotated ?? variants from the GWAS catalog(REF??) and ?? variants expression QTLs from the GTEx catalog(REF??).
+We also matched and annotated more than 660 thousand variants from the GWAS catalog[@doi:10.1093/nar/gkac1010] and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue).
-On average, ??% variants were found in the HPRC pangenome.
+On average, 94% variants were found in the HPRC pangenome.
-The variants files in GAF take only ??Gb of space and can be queried fast for visualization in the sequenceTubeMap or Bandage.
+The variants files in GAF take only 907Mb of space and can be queried fast for visualization in the sequenceTubeMap or Bandage.
 This annotation is showcased in example ?? described in more detail below (see *Example??* section).
 Of note, it is also straightforward to convert genotypes for variants from the pangenome to annotated paths.
 This could be the case when the pangenome is used as the backbone of the genotyping of new samples, for example with Pangenie or *vg call*.